CASE/C-AD seminars for graduate students and postdocs

 - Abstract: Beam breakup instability occurs in recirculating accelerators when beam bunches interact with higher order modes (HOMs) in accelerating cavities.
 BBU is an important limiting factor to the maximum achievable current in an ERL.
 Cornell and BNL are currently designing CBETA, a prototype accelerator for future eRHIC upgrade.
 To find out the threshold current of CBETA due to BBU instability, beam-tracking simulations were run using Bmad software.
 In this talk I will talk about basic BBU theory, how Bmad models BBU effects, and potential ways to increase the threshold current.

-Coordinator: Dr. Silvia Verdú-Andrés.
+Season coordinator: Dr. Silvia Verdú-Andrés.

 - September 28, 2016: The Relativistic Heavy Ion Collider RHIC (part II): polarized proton operation by Thomas Roser (BNL).